 In the summer 2016, the Rau-Hassler residence hall was renovated and received new furniture.
 Sustainability was at the heart of this project including the installation hallway occupancy sensors to reduce power consumption of the building, installing CRI Green Label carpet, using low VOC paint in the rooms and hallways, and installing hydration stations promoting using refillable water bottles.
 Much of the previous furniture was recycled for use in other areas on campus or donated to Habitat ReStore.

-In the summer of 2016, with the construction of the Makuvek Field and the beginning of the Health Sciences Building, Moravian College invested in extending the chilled water system on campus.
+In the summer of 2016, with the construction of the Makuvek Field and the beginning of the Health Sciences Building, Moravian University invested in extending the chilled water system on campus.
 The Health Sciences Building will be tied into a central cooling system providing greater sustainability with less equipment and more efficient consumption.
 When the stand-alone equipment in other buildings need repair, they will be added to the centralized system being more energy efficient in the long-term.

 The Sustainability Committee partnered with New Student Orientation, Dining Services, United Student Government, and the Moravian Activities Council on purchasing reusable water bottles for each incoming student.
 This encourages students to utilize the hydration stations on campus and reduce the amount of plastic water bottles purchased/consumed.